sspproger/Data-Science/README.md

 ## Chapter VIII

-### Exercise 04 : Counter
+### Exercise 04.

-Exercise 04

 Counter

-Turn-in directory : ex04/
+- Turn-in directory: `ex04/`.

-Files to turn in : benchmark.py
+- Files to turn in: `benchmark.py`.

-Allowed functions : import timeit, import random, from collections import Counter
+- Allowed functions: `import timeit`, `import random`, `from collections import Counter`.

-“Know the built-in functions” is one of the most vital commandments for a Python coder.
-Here we are going to use the collections module that is shipped with Python.
-It contains a number of container data types - we will use Counter.
-It is very handy, for example, when you need to count unique values in a list.
-And it is faster than any function that you can write by yourself.
-But don’t take our word for it, check it out for yourself!
+"Know the built-in functions" is one of the most important commandments for a Python coder.
+Here we will use the collections module that comes with Python.
+It contains several container data types, one of which is **Counter**.
+Counter is very handy when you need to count unique values in a list, for example.
+It is also faster than any function you could write yourself.
+But don't take our word for it; check it out for yourself!

-* generate a list with 1 000 000 random values from 0 to 100 (remember list compre-
+1. Generate a list with one million random values from 0 to 100 (remember list comprehensions?).
-hensions?)
-* write a function that creates a dict out of the list where the keys are the numbers from 0 to 100 and the values are their counts
+2. Write a function that creates a dictionary from the list where the keys are the numbers from 0 to 100 and the values are their counts.
-* write a function that returns the top 10 most common numbers where the keys are the numbers and the values are the counts, the input is the list
+3. Write a function that returns the top ten most common numbers, where the keys are the numbers and the values are the counts.
+The input is the list.
-* solve 2 and 3 using Counter
+4. Solve steps 2 and 3 using Counter.
-* make a comparison: your script should display the time spent for 2 and 3 with Counter and without it
+5. Make a comparison: your script should display the time spent on steps 2 and 3 with and without Counter.

 Example:
 ```